Simulating Meson Scattering on Spin Quantum Simulators: Experimental scattering proposal

 Here, $ \hat{\Psi}^{\dagger}_g(x_0,k_0) = \sum_{i=1}^N \psi_i^g(x_0, k_0) \hat{\sigma}_i^-$ acts on the all-spin-up state to create a $1$-meson wave packet centered at $x_0$ and $k_0$, $\Delta_x$ is the width of the (position-space) wave packet, and $\mathcal{N}$ is normalization factor such that the wave-packet state is normalized to unity.

 In the subsequent sections, we describe two protocols to prepare the state in \cref{eq: Undressed gaussian wave packet} in the $\hat{H}_0$ model.
 An added benefit of preparing wave packets in the $\hat{H}_0$ model is that the $1$-meson bands have no dispersion, allowing one to prepare wave packets with non-vanishing momenta but with no velocity.
 This implies that the wave packets do not move during preparation, hence simplifying the protocol.
-Then, to prepare the wave packet in the full interacting model ($\hat{H}' \neq 0$), the transverse field is increased using an adiabatic ramp $h^z(t)=h^z t/t_r$ for $0\le t\le t_r$, implemented by the evolution operator $\hat{U}_{r}(t_r)$, such that the $1$-meson states are dressed by the transverse field,
+Then, to prepare the wave packet in the full interacting model ($\hat{H}' \neq 0$), the transverse field is increased using an adiabatic ramp $h^z(t)=h^z t/t_r$ for $0\le t\le t_r$, implemented by the evolution operator $\hat{U}_{r}(t_r)$, such that the $1$-meson states are dressed by the transverse field \footnote{For a slow yet finite adiabatic ramp, the time-evolved state retains a large overlap with the instantaneous ground state and generates only a tiny density of local kink pairs leading to small oscillations in meson number.
+Our dynamical protocol is not expected to be associated with the visible oscillations that appear for quench protocols in similar confining models \cite{kormos_real-time_2017, tan_domain-wall_2021}.},

 Once the wave packets are prepared in the dressed basis, the system can be evolved under the full Hamiltonian $\hat H$ such that the wave packets propagate, collide with each other, and scatter.
 In order to distinguish the outgoing scattering channels, the transverse field is adiabatically removed so that all final states are once again eigenstates of $\hat{H}_0$.